ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### float4 quaternion(float ang,float3 axi)

 {
-    generate a quaternion using angle and axi
+    generates a quaternion using angle and axi
 }